9ae/ace/characters/vio.md

 ## Backstory

 *What is the best thing that happend in their life?*
+Her time with the mountains tribes was the happiest time in her life.
+She was witha choosen family, with no heavy expectations.
+Yule believed in her, and she never had anyone believe in her.
+At that time, she didn't realize it was the **church who was pulling the strings stowing conflict in Atonia.**
+The mountain's people life, though communal, was less socially pressured than Atonian life.
+They threw celebrations as a way to bound with eachother, where Atonia's threw parties to show off.
+They were more direct and mean the things they say, as opposed to polite lies.
+Instead of explict flashbacks to her time with the mountain people, we can get an idea of what her life is with them by her conversations with Erik.

 *What is the worst thing that happend in their life?*
+Her family being raided or the church coming to the mountains?
+Given the prior it is the church coming?
+What if it was neither, it was seeing her childhood best friend die.
+Consciously, it's probably the church raiding.

 ### Learned their lie

+What is the lie that she believes in?
+That she's incapable and her powers are dangerous.

 *What did they go into the scene believing and how they are surprised by the outcome?*
+During this raid, she was too confident in her abilities.
+She had secretly been wanting to get into this awesome fighting state.
+Her flaw here was wanting power for power stake.
+She got what she wanted.
+And rushed into danger resulting her get caught up and going into fighting fugue.
+Up until then she saw that state as something to grant her strength, but then realized that it can do great harm.

 *How do they struggle to hold on to their old belief?*
+What is the internal struggle they cope with that results her deciding that her powers are evil?
+She feels guillt over what happened, instead of trying to figure out how to master her powers.
+She shoves it away, and tries to not trigger them again.
+This is driven by her internal belief that she in incapable, something hammered in by her parents, who always seemed disappointed in her.

 *What is their conclusion/new beief?*
+That her powers are evil.
+She believe now as long as she has the upperhand, her fighting fugue state won't incur.

 ---
 ## Soundtrack